Tesco bomb campaign: Beginnings

-Very soon some people in the Bmth [Bournemouth] area will get small bombs sent to them. they will all be recent Tesco customers.
+Very soon some people in the Bmth [Bournemouth] area will get small bombs sent to them.
+They will all be recent Tesco customers.
 These bombs will be very small, just a warning.

-Unless you agree to my terms very quickly the bombs will get bigger and much more more dangerous.
+Unless you agree to my terms very quickly the bombs will get bigger and much more dangerous.
 They will all go to Tesco customers.
 Anyone seen shopping at Tesco will be a possible target.
 You can only stop this by meeting my terms.

-You will have made enough Tesco loyalty cards to put one in every copy of the evening Echo [Bournemouth Daily Echo]. they will be encoded to work in ATM machines as Tesco bank cards.
+You will have made enough Tesco loyalty cards to put one in every copy of the evening Echo [Bournemouth Daily Echo].
+They will be encoded to work in ATM machines as Tesco bank cards.
 They will allow withdrawals of one thousand pounds per transaction with no limit on number of withdrawals per day.
 The pin number will be 3333.
-Nothing of this is negotiable.
+None of this is negotiable.
 Follow my instructions or your customers will be at risk.
 The risk will get bigger the longer you take to comply.

 You will place ads in Wednesday copies of the Echo to pass messages to me.
-If required in personal ad's you will give a date by which you will have the card's ready for insertion and I [will] contact you and tell you the day to put them out.
+If required in personal ad's you will give a date by which you will have the cards ready for insertion and I *will* contact you and tell you the day to put them out.

 This is not a bluff, I will carry out everything I say, only your compliance will protect your customers.
 I will give you a demonstration of the next level of bomb.
 Soon it will explode in a safe place but where it will not pass unrecorded.
 It is not my wish to hurt anyone, but I will do whatever is necessary to get what I want.